rapidez/rapidez/README.md

 - `docker-compose up -d`
 - `php artisan index:products`

+### CORS

+Because we're making Ajax request to the Magento API; CORS need to be opened.
+If you're using Valet Plus this can easily done, see: https://github.com/weprovide/valet-plus/issues/493

 ## Kibana

 To explore the data in ElasticSearch you can use Kibana: http://localhost:5601

+## Vue Storefront comparison

+Vue Storefront does support multiple backends where the focus of Rapidez is Magento 2.
+The learning curve of Vue Storefront can be steep because it's totally different from Magento which uses PHP.
+Rapidez combines best of both worlds by using PHP and Vue.
+Just the interactive elements are written in Vue but the functional part is sepearted from the visual part so anyone without Vue knowledge can work with it.

 ## Extensions